-We will discuss in details which technique to use when & where.
+We will discuss in detail which technique to use when & where.

 Why Schedule Compression?